Skip to content

 • Recurring stomach cramps, bloatedness, or gas pains

-Here are the stages of colorectal cancer:
+Here are the stages of colon cancer:

 • Stage 0: The cancer is still in the colon or rectum’s inner layer.
 It is referred to as carcinoma in situ.